DPDK/dpdk/doc/guides/prog_guide/timer_lib.rst

 Timer Library
 =============

-The Timer library provides a timer service to Intel® DPDK execution units to enable execution of callback functions asynchronously.
+The Timer library provides a timer service to DPDK execution units to enable execution of callback functions asynchronously.
 Features of the library are:

 *   Timers can be periodic (multi-shot) or single (one-shot).